com-480-data-visualization/com-480-project-coronateam/README.md

 ### Dataset

+##### Coronavirus Informations
 To begin with, we decided to represent three different pieces of information about the coronavirus.
 The first one being obviously the different statistics related to the spread of the virus.

-We then decided to represent a part of the spread of the information on the social network Tweeter, a certain number of tweet are geolocalized so it could be interesting to compare the evolution of the virus with the number of reactions from the population geographically.

-Finally the last aspect we want to represent is the number of google searches according to regions.
-Indeed, combined with the number of tweet this could be a good indicator of the anxiety-provoking climate that reigns in Europe at the moment.

-The different datasets are described below:

- ##### Coronavirus Informations
- BLABLABLA
+BLABLABLA the dataset is like that, you can find it here BLABLABLA

 Hopkins University repository for Coronavirus: https://github.com/CSSEGISandData/COVID-19

 ##### Tweets
+We then decided to represent a part of the spread of the information on the social network Tweeter, a certain number of tweet are geolocalized so it could be interesting to compare the evolution of the virus with the number of reactions from the population geographically.

 BLABLABLA

 Twitter api: + dataset twitter (https://github.com/echen102/COVID-19-TweetIDs)

 ##### Google searches
+Finally the last aspect we want to represent is the number of google searches according to regions.
+Indeed, combined with the number of tweet this could be a good indicator of the anxiety-provoking climate that reigns in Europe at the moment.

- In order to acquire a dataset on the number of twitter searches by region in Europe we used [pytrends](https://pypi.org/project/pytrends/) a pseudo API for Google Trend website, the scripts to construct the dataset are in the scripts/ folder.
+In order to acquire a dataset on the number of google searches by region in Europe we used [pytrends](https://pypi.org/project/pytrends/) a pseudo API for Google Trend website, the scripts we've made to construct the dataset are in the scripts/ folder.

 Unfornately Google Trend makes accessible only an index representing the popularity of a search, here "Coronavirus", depending on the day and the country concerned, so we will have to adapt the indexes to have a smaller granularity.

 ### Problematic
 Frame the general topic of your visualization and the main axis that you want to develop.